-Bristol University Students Raised Money To Send A Campus Custodian On Vacation & The Internet Has All The Feels
+These University Students Raised Money To Help Their Favorite Custodian Go On Vacation

 In this age of constant dark news, bright spots can feel few and far between.
 But there are still heartwarming moments of the good in humanity out there, including the fact that a bunch of University of Bristol students recently got together and crowdfunded £1,500 (a little less than $2,000 USD) four campus custodian Herman Gordon.
 The money is being used to send Gordon, who is variously described as the "jolliest" and "most loved" cleaner on the University of Bristol campus, and his wife on a trip to visit family in Jamaica, and the entirety of British Twitter can't stop crying.